Introduction – Why It is so Difficult

 2) There are different ways to use Medicaid funds in assisted living.
 Residences either have a direct relationship with Medicaid where the program pays them directly for care, or Medicaid pays the beneficiary / resident and the beneficiary pays the caregiver.
 This is a very important distinction.
 If you ask an assisted living residence if they accept Medicaid, they may say “no”, but that does not mean you cannot use Medicaid to pay for care while you live in that same assisted living residence.
 When they say no, it simply means they do not have a direct relationship with Medicaid.
 In this situation, the Medicaid recipient hires their own outside caregiver (who is not employed by the assisted living residence) and that caregiver comes to the residence and provides care assistance (such as bathing, grooming and medication management).
 The beneficiary pays the caregiver directly.

 3) There is more than one Medicaid program that provides assistance for assisted living.
 There are two different types of Medicaid programs that provide financial assistance for personal care in assisted living.
 These programs offer varying benefits, have different limitations, and have distinct eligibility requirements.

-A) Home and Community Based Services (HCBS) Waivers – HCBS Waivers are intended for individuals who have nursing home level care needs.
-Financial eligibility criteria are similar to the criteria for institutional Medicaid / nursing home Medicaid.
-These criteria are both specific to the state and the waiver program.
+A) Home and Community Based Services (HCBS) Waivers – HCBS Waivers are intended for individuals who have Nursing Home Level of Care needs.
+Financial eligibility criteria are similar to the criteria for Institutional Medicaid / Nursing Home Medicaid.
+These criteria are both specific to the state and the Waiver program.
 HCBS Waivers are not entitlements and often have wait-lists.

 4) Know if you or your loved one is currently eligible for Medicaid.
 And if so, know what type of Medicaid.
 There are a few options to determine eligibility.

 How to Find Assisted Living Residences that Accept Medicaid